Tina Knowles: Career

 In July 2020, Knowles made a cameo in Beyoncé's Disney+ film Black Is King, which incorporates music from soundtrack album The Lion King: The Gift.
 Knowles makes appearances in the visuals for the songs "Mood 4 Eva" and "Brown Skin Girl."
 Before the film's release, she revealed she had let her daughter borrow art pieces for the project.
 Thus, she is credited as an art curator on the film.
 That same month, Knowles appeared on The Today Show to promote her Instagram show "Talks with Mama Tina", which addresses voter suppression, race relations and other social issues.

 On May 23, 2021, Knowles presented rapper Trae tha Truth with the Change Maker Award and introduced Padma Lakshmi at the Billboard Music Awards.
 On June 16, 2021, Knowles appeared in Facebook's Lift Black Voices Hub, in which she revealed what Juneteenth means to her family.
 In August 2021, it was announced that Knowles would be producing an upcoming program for Discovery, Inc. and the Oprah Winfrey Network, which aims to show the difficulties Black men face today, while highlighting and celebrating the triumphs and successes of everyday living.
 The docuseries titled Profiled: The Black Man aired in early 2022.

 In December 2021, Knowles announced her show "Talks with Mama Tina" would begin airing on Facebook and include interviews with celebrities, such as Ciara and Zendaya.

 The first episode premiered on December 22, with Beyoncé and her children performing the show's theme song.
 The song was nominated for Outstanding Original Song at the 49th Daytime Emmy Awards.

 In April 2022, Knowles made her acting debut on The Proud Family: Louder and Prouder.
 That same month, she had a role in the Lifetime thriller movie Wrath: A Seven Deadly Sins Story, starring Michelle Williams, Antonio Cupo and Romeo Miller.

 In February 2024, Knowles began serving as the vice chairperson of Cécred, an American hair care brand, founded by Beyoncé.

 In October 2024, Knowles announced her memoir, Matriarch, which was published in April 2025.
 It was chosen by Oprah Winfrey as the April 2025 selection for Oprah's Book Club 2.0.

+In March 2026, Knowles sold gumbo at the Houston Livestock Show and Rodeo.
+Her namesake booth was cleared to resume operations following a brief closure by local health inspectors after a customer reported a complaint.

+In September 2026, Knowles appeared in her first solo fashion campaign as the face of American luxury brand St. John Knits.